 In choosing a GC, please consider:

 To become a Gestational Carrier, we recommend you contact one of these reputable agencies:

 Whether you are looking for a gestational carrier or wanting to become a gestational carrier, these agencies come highly recommended for their strict criteria and screening methods for women wanting to become a GC.
 Please contact them directly for more information.

-After you have chosen a GC, one of our coordinators will review the OB and medical history of the potential GC.
-Once approved, the GC and her partner will have a consultation with the physician.
+After you have chosen a GC, one of our coordinators will review the obstetrical and medical history of the potential GC.
+Once approved, the GC and her partner will have a consultation with a Conceptions provider.

 Every GC will complete the following comprehensive screening to ensure a safe pregnancy: